Rotational Rectification Network: Enabling Pedestrian Detection for Mobile Vision: Evaluating the Rotation Estimation Module

 \section{Evaluating the Rotation Estimation Module}

-The success of the R2N module to enable rotation invariant detection relies heavily on the precision of the estimated rotation $\theta$.
-As such, it is critical to estimate the image rotation precisely.
-In this first experiment, we evaluate the accuracy of the rotation estimation module using the proposed GP-Pooling operator on rotated MNIST and rotated Caltech dataset.
+The success of the R2N module to enable rotation invariant detection relies heavily on the precision of the estimated rotation, $\theta$, so it is critical to estimate the image rotation precisely.
+In the first experiment, we evaluate the accuracy of the rotation estimation module using the proposed GP-Pooling operator on rotated MNIST and rotated Caltech dataset.